kvz/bash3boilerplate/README.md

 While this may feel a bit archaic at first, it is exactly the strength of Bash scripts that we should want to embrace.

 **Portable**.
-We are targeting Bash 3 (OSX still ships with 3 for instance).
+We are targeting Bash 3 (OSX still ships with 3, for instance).
 If you are going to ask people to install Bash 4 first, you might as well pick a more advanced language as a dependency.

 ## Features

-- Conventions that will make sure that all your scripts will follow the same, battle-tested structure
+- Conventions that will make sure that all your scripts follow the same, battle-tested structure
 - Safe by default (break on error, pipefail, etc.)
 - Configuration by environment variables
 - Simple command-line argument parsing that requires no external dependencies.
 Definitions are parsed from help info, ensuring there will be no duplication